Athletic Genova: History

 Fresh displacement in Novara, the club went from professional basketball at the first year after suffering a further relegation.

-After that experience, the company continued its activities at the regional level, reaching his best result a fourth place in the regional championship series C in the mid 90s.
-His youth sector, always flourishing, has produced a lot of players who currently fight in best Ligurian teams and militating or have played in national categories, such as Fabrizio Greco, Stefano Arrighi, Andrea Fertonani, Nicholas Cerboncini, Francesco Rovati, Marcello Mangione Philip Cainero, Daniele Manuelli.
-Currently the team has entered the orbit of the Riviera Basketball and go through a collaboration with the Basket Pool Loano 2000 is having a top championship in the Under 17 Open Ligure.
-The seat has remained the historic Via San Pio X with adjoining small gym in the homonymous church, but the playing field has become the PalaCus Viale Gambaro.
+After that period, the club continued competing at the regional level, achieving its best result with a fourth-place finish in the Regional Championship Series C in the mid-1990s.
+Its youth sector, consistently thriving, has produced many players who now compete in top Ligurian teams or have played in national leagues, including Fabrizio Greco, Stefano Arrighi, Andrea Fertonani, Nicholas Cerboncini, Francesco Rovati, Marcello Mangione, Philip Cainero, and Daniele Manuelli.
+Currently, the team is part of the Riviera Basketball network and collaborates with Basket Pool Loano 2000, competing at the top level in the Under-17 Open Ligure championship.
+The club's headquarters remain at the historic Via San Pio X, with its adjoining small gym in the church of the same name, while games are now held at the PalaCus on Viale Gambaro.